Looking to activate your WhatsApp Business API number? The first step is to get your business verified on Facebook.

 The application consists of four parts.
 After the welcome page, and selecting the country, you need to fill in the business information.

 When you fill in the business name, you need to put the name to match exactly what is written in the company registration documents and in the same language.
-Select the country, then, fill in the address, make sure that you put the information as provided in the supporting documents you have prepared.
+Select the country, then fill in the address; make sure that you put the information as provided in the supporting documents you have prepared.

-Also, fill in the website link, make sure it is the same website that you have used to connect your domain.
+Also, fill in the website link, and make sure it is the same website that you have used to connect your domain.

 Now you need to submit the legal documents.
 You need to verify your legal name by submitting the company registration and verify the Address by submitting a utility bill.
-Upload the docs then click next.
+Upload the docs, then click next.

 Now, Facebook needs to verify that you have access to the assets you have provided in the application.
 Remember that we have already verified the domain, so click on verify us via domain.
-And we are done, your application is submitted.
+And we are done; your application is submitted.